 If you are interested in teaching at the middle or high school level, you will need to earn a degree in the subject area you wish to teach.
 For instance, you would want a BA in English if you’re interested in becoming an English teacher and a BS in a science if you were interested in becoming a science teacher.
 Generally, a major in a field will meet the state and program requirements.
 For more information, please see the specific subject matter requirements for each subject area.

-If you are interested in teaching at the elementary level, you can major in the liberal arts, social and behavioral sciences, sciences, or mathematics.
+If you are interested in teaching at the elementary level, you can major in the liberal arts, social and behavioral sciences, sciences, or mathematics (only 9-12 licensure).
 For a detailed list of appropriate majors for those interested in pursuing elementary licensure, please click here.

 The Minor in Education is appropriate for University of Massachusetts Amherst undergraduate students from any department; students interested in becoming elementary, middle, or high school teachers; students interested in other educator licensure programs (e.g., School Counseling, Special Education); and students interested in education who wish to pursue careers outside of schools.